What is therapy like?

 Usually, in online consulting, you need to have a concise and well-formulated question or request to save time.
 However, that is not the path to mental and emotional health.
 My method takes into account that your journey needs to take place at your own pace, within your own space and comfort.
 It is not your clock time, but your personal experience of time that determines the pace of working on the mind.

 When you start e-consulting with me, it simply means that you call to explain at your own pace what you want and together we will create a safe space to communicate.
 You can fill that space with anything that has affected you mentally or emotionally.
 From barely noticeable nuances to dominating issues such as fears or depression.
-Within time, I will identify recurring themes and issues and help you with them.
+Within time, we will identify themes and issues and understand the origin and effect.

 No worries if you don’t know where or how to start.
 All you need to do is start talking and I will help you to delve deeper into your story.
 Often the subjects are different than what you might have expected.
 That is very common since talking to a therapist is always inviting your own curiosity to become involved.

 Challenge for the self.

 There might be difficult moments for you.
 That’s no problem.
 Emotion is never wrong.
 Together we will work in such a way that you feel comfortable sharing your story and challenges even when this is less easy.

-Opening up to the possibility of free choose who you want to be.
+Opening up to the possibility of a free choice for who you want to be.